The Nippon Television clock concept design by Hayao Miyazaki

-Hayao Miyazaki concept design Nippon Television Big Clock Homepage
+Hayao Miyazaki-concept design Nippon Television Clock Homepage

 Responsibilities: design, layout, production and construction, research and planning